MizanurRahmann/OS-Scheduling-Algorithms/README.md

 |4|4|4|10|6|2|0|
 |5|5|2|7|2|0|0|

 This is not an ideal method to implement it in a shared system where the required CPU time is unknown.
-However the ShortestJobFirst.py program input should be given in ascending order also (that means, give the process first, which come first to run this program).
+However, the ShortestRemainingTime.py program input should be given in ascending order also (that means, give the process first, which come first to run this program).

 ```
 Enter number of process: 5